EvanKepner/mutatest/README.rst

 unique mutation form in that any index value that is positive will be marked as :code:`Index_NumPos` and the same relative behavior will happen for negative index values to :code:`Index_NumNeg`.
 During the mutation process there are three possible outcomes: the index is set to 0, -1 or 1.
-The alternative values are chosen as potential mutations e.g. if the original operation is classified as :code:`Index_NumPos` such as :code:`x[10]` then valid mutations are to :code:`x[0]` or :code:`x[-1]`.
+The alternate values are chosen as potential mutations e.g. if the original operation is classified as :code:`Index_NumPos` such as :code:`x[10]` then valid mutations are to :code:`x[0]` or :code:`x[-1]`.